 From tropical beaches to aboriginals, cute koalas, rolling wines, and lush rainforests, there’s nowhere like Australia.

-Besides, being a tourist hub, Australia is also where businesses thrive, especially startups.
+Besides being a tourist hub, Australia is also where businesses thrive, especially start up companies Australia entrepreneurs are launching.

 A. A rock-solid economy: Australia is the 13th among large economies that haven’t witnessed recession for over a couple of decades.
 Also, this nation has a pretty low unemployment rate and shows stable growth.